larcenous-lobotomy/sudoku/README.md

 type this into your terminal -> python main.py

 NOTE - You have to have these files in the same directory, and python 2.7 and pygame 1.9 installed on your system.
         I think there is only one or two places where I have used commands that are not allowed in python3.
-Those ca be changed to python3 alternatives easily.
+Those can be changed to python3 alternatives easily.